Petopp/Udemy_Project_1/README.md

 train_data, test_data = train_test_split(full_data,test_size=0.28)
 ...
 ```

 ## AutoML
-I am have used in the AutoML option the task as "clasification" and primary metric as "accuracy" and iterations as 5 (for a quick test time, better is higher 40 minutes),
+I am have used in the AutoML option the task as "clasification" and primary metric as "accuracy" and iterations as 6 (for a quick test time, better is higher 60 minutes),
-the timeout for this final test was by 40 minutes.
+the timeout for this final test was by 60 minutes.
 I think a longer time and more iterations, make better results.

+I also set the option enable_early_stopping = True to automatically discard classifiers that will not give better results than already exist.
+This saves time and money during development.
+Because the machines do not calculate unnecessary things which are not needed in most cases.

+So that the calculations can be understood by other systems.
+The best result is stored in the onnx format.
+With the ONNX, AI developers can exchange models between different tools and choose the best combination of these tools for them

 ## Pipeline comparison